Verga1/Meeting-Manage/README.md

 ### **Goals:**

-The goal of the app is to provide a service to small businesses and non-profits which will enable them to plan, document and create actionable items from their board meetings.
+The goal of the app is to provide a service to small businesses and non-profits which will enable them to plan, document and create actionable items from their board or staff meetings.
 It provides them with a set structure to enable the creation and storage of material such as agendas, meeting minutes, and action plans.
+The app requests that all users register and login to view the 'Meeting Manager' associated with their particular group.
+Once logged in the user can then create, read, update and delete their 'Meetings'.
+The app is optimized for use on phones and tablets.

 ### **User Stories**
+-   #### First Time User Goals
+    1. As a first time user, I want to see that the app meets my needs or those of my organisation.
+    2. As a first time user, I want to easily navigate throughout the app to find content.
+    3. As a first time user, I want to see that I can quickly and easily input relevant information.
+-   #### Returning User Goals
+    1. As a returning user, I want to create and read Meetings.
+    2. As a returning user, I want to share my Meetings with other members of my team.
+    3. As a returning user, I want to review meeting minutes and actions when required.
+-   #### Frequent User Goals
+    1. As a frequent user, I want to update and delete Meetings.
+    2. As a frequent user, I want to create and manage Meeting Groups.
+    3. As a frequent user, I want to view and manage the Meetings.
+-   #### Owner Goals
+    1. As the app owner, I want to provide a clean and easy-to-use app that appeals to a certain market.
+    2. As the app owner, I want to ensure the app provides industry-standard functionality.
+    3. As the app owner, I want to sell other apps to users.

 ### **Strategy**